-The paint and coatings sector continues to move forward on many fronts seeking improvements in product design for the environment.
-This section highlights developments in 2018, including innovations in product formulation, assessment and reassessment of chemicals of concern, use of alternative ingredients based on informed substitution, further reductions to VOC emissions, integration of sustainability reporting into business planning, exploring integration of life-cycle and sustainability metrics accounting principles, increasing alignment with international sustainability goals, investment in bio-based alternatives, and advances in the development of Product Category Rules and Environmental Product Declarations.
-All of these measures continue to produce products that are less harmful and more sustainable.
+The paint and coatings sector continues to move forward on many fronts with improvements in product formulation with a focus on design for the environment (DfE).
+This section highlights developments in 2019, including innovations in product formulation, assessment and reassessment of chemicals of concern, use of alternative ingredients based on informed substitution, further reductions in VOC emissions from paint, integration of sustainability reporting into business planning, exploring integration of life-cycle and sustainability metrics accounting principles, increasing alignment with international sustainability goals, investment in bio-based alternatives, and advances in the development of Product Category Rules and Environmental Product Declarations.
+All of these measures continue to produce paint and coatings products that are less harmful and more sustainable with respect to the recycling of those products.

-Canada Chemicals Management Plan (CMP)
+Canada's Chemicals Management (CMP)